ElemeFE/element/examples/docs/en-US/input-number.md

 :::

 :::tip
-The value of `precision` must be a positive integer and should not be less than the decimal places of `step`.
+The value of `precision` must be an integer greater than or equal to 0 and should not be less than the decimal places of `step`.
 :::

 ### Size